entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Forey (1998, char.
+> - Clement *et al.* (2024): " Forey (1998, char.
 49) considered three character-states to describe the cheek bone ornamentation: tubercular (1), absent (0), and with coarse superficial rugosity (2); in his character description (p.
 128), the numbering of these character-states has been mislabeled where only state 1 and 2 have been written.
 In order to take into account the disparity of the cheek bone ornamentation in coelacanths, we used four character-states that better represent the disparity.
 In addition, some taxa are coded as a polymorphic condition to include both the tubercular and ridged ornamentation.
 We are limiting the coding of the cheek bones ornamentation to the condition observed on the postorbital, squamosal, preoperculum, and spiracular; in contrast to some previous papers, we are not taking into consideration the ornamentation of the operculum.
 Some of the polymorphic conditions correspond to different conditions observed on the preoperculum (frequently with ridges) and the remaining cheek bones (frequently tubercular) of a species."

 > - The coding of *Qujingodus* is 0.